ton-blockchain/docs/docs/howto/step-by-step.md

 The current balance of the smart contract is easily seen in the pretty-printed portion of the output.
 In this case, we see `... balance:(currencies:(grams:(nanograms:(... value:1000000000000000...))))`, which is the balance of the account in (test) nanotons (a million test TON Coins in this example; the actual number you see may be smaller).
 If you study the TL-B scheme provided in `crypto/block/scheme.tlb`, you will be able to find this number (10^15) in binary big-endian form in the raw dump portion as well (it is located near the end of the data bits of the root cell).

-> Note that the code may contain parameters and methods named gram / nanogram / etc. This is a legacy of the original TON code, the coins of the current TON mainnet are called TON Coins and the coins of the current TON testnet are called test TON Coins.
+> Note that the code may contain parameters and methods named gram / nanogram / etc. This is a legacy of the original TON code, gram cryptocurrency was never launched.
+The coins of the current TON mainnet are TON Coins and the coins of the current TON testnet are test TON Coins.

 ## 3. Compiling a new smart contract